GLOSSARY OF TERMS

 Descendants – An individual’s children, grandchildren, and more remote persons who are related by blood or because of legal adoption.
 An individual’s spouse, stepchildren, parents, grandparents, brothers, or sisters are not included.
 The term “descendants” and “issue” have the same meaning.

-Durable power of attorney – A power of attorney that does not terminate upon the incapacity of the person making the power of attorney.
+Durable power of attorney – A power of attorney that allows a trusted person (an “agent”) to take care of financial matters while the principal (the person signing the Power of Attorney) is alive.
+This may become effective immediately upon signing, or upon a physician’s statement.
+This document does not terminate upon the incapacity of the person making the power of attorney.

 DNR (Do Not Resuscitate) – A document completed by a physician normally for persons who have a terminal illness, outlining their final medical wishes, while under care at the hospital.